 The Columbarium is a final resting place for cremated remains.
-It is available to all members of the Catholic Community and their families.
+At this time niches are only available to registered parishioners of Good Shepherd Catholic Church.

 The Columbarium was constructed in 2008 on the grounds of Good Shepherd Catholic Church, and consecrated on July 13, 2008.
 Located on the hillside above the church, it offers a final resting place of beauty and serenity.
 Reminiscent of old country churches, it is an extension of one’s spiritual life.

 Following a funeral service, family and friends proceed to the columbarium to place the cremains in their final resting place during a short inurnment ceremony.